 Potato Pickle

-Potatoes are versatile complex carbohydrates: high in fiber, vitamin C, and potassium.
-A cooked and cooled potato also provides high-quality starch, known as resistant starch, which can help manage blood sugar (when consumed in moderation and skin kept on) and is an excellent prebiotic.
+Though tubers get a bad rap for their starch content, if prepared correctly, they can be part of a nutritious, balanced meal.
+Like this instant pick-me-up potato pickle.
+Potatoes are high in fiber, vitamin C, and potassium.
+A cooked and cooled potato also provides high-quality starch, known as resistant starch, which is an excellent prebiotic and can help manage blood sugar.

 Ingredients